 Why Was the California Bail Reform Act Paused?

 Those that voted in the 2020 election in California had an interesting choice to make.
-Given that access to money can make it easier to get out of jail on bail, Golden State voters were allowed to decide whether to replace the existing bail bond system with something a little more equitable.
-After all, those without the means to post bail often languished in jail until their court dates while their well-heeled counterparts could walk free shortly after being booked.
-Continue reading
+Given that access to money can make it easier to get out of jail on bail, equity was essentially on the ballot.
+Golden State voters were allowed to decide whether to outright replace the existing bail bond system.
+And the proposed solution was something a little more equitable.

 Riverside, California Hosts Tamale Festival for Community